mrocklin/cmsc15200/assignments/hw5/index.md

 ###Implementation###

+Internally a lookup table is a collection of key/value pairs.
+This collection must be able to grow.
 We will implement a lookup table with a linked list of nodes.
-Each node will contain both a `char *key` and an `Account value`. `Account`s will store all necessary information for each account.
+Each node will contain both a `char *key` and an `Account value` as well as the necessary fields to link to the other nodes.

-Your lookup table code should know nothing about `ValueType`.
+Your lookup table code should know nothing about `Account`s.
+In fact you should write your lookup table with the return type `ValueType`.
 You can typedef any type to ValueType at compile-time.
 For testing we suggest that you typedef

     typedef int ValueType;

 So that your lookup table maps strings to ints.
+This will make it easy to write tests (you won't have to make accounts to test your lookup table).
-When you move to the next section you can typedef Accounts to ValueType and your code should work just the same.
+When you move to the next
+section you can typedef Accounts to ValueType and your code should work just the same.
 This is because lookup.c doesn't actually need to know anything about the values that it stores.
+It will just need to find and return them.

     typedef Account ValueType;